-The Coronavirus ("COVID-19") pandemic continues to disrupt global markets as many geographies are beginning to experience a "second wave" of infections despite having previously controlled the outbreak through aggressive precautionary measures such as imposing restrictions on travel, lockdowns and strict social distancing rules.
+The Coronavirus ("COVID-19") pandemic continues to disrupt global markets as many geographies experienced multiple waves of infections despite having previously controlled the outbreak through aggressive precautionary measures such as imposing restrictions on travel, lockdowns and strict social distancing rules.
 The Government of Kingdom of Saudi Arabia ("the Government") however has managed to successfully control the outbreak to date, owing primarily to the effective measures taken by the Government, following which the Government has now ended the lockdowns and has begun taking phased measures to normalize international travel and resume Umrah pilgrimages.

 Notwithstanding these challenges, the Company's business operations are only affected with respect to fair value of investments in mutual fund.
-As at December 31, 2020 (date of latest statutory financial statements), the Management's expert used the discounted cashflow method (DCF) to determine the fair value of the underlying real estate property which is held as inventory at cost.
+As at December 31, 2021 (date of latest statutory financial statements), the Management's expert used the discounted cashflow method (DCF) to determine the fair value of the underlying real estate property which is held as inventory at cost.
 The net realizable value of the real estate property remains unchanged as the estimated selling price is fixed pending completion of the property as per the signed agreement with the buyer.
-Furthermore, given the fact that the Company has an insignificant holding of 2.85% in the mutual fund, the fair value effect is not significant to the Company's financial information as at December 31, 2020 (a fair value increment of SAR 55,334).
-The overall revenue of the Company has increased by over 27% contributing to an income before zakat and income tax of SAR 7.8 million at the end of the year.
+Furthermore, given the fact that the Company has an insignificant holding of 2.85% in the mutual fund, the fair value effect is not significant to the Company's financial information as at December 31, 2021 (a fair value decrease of SAR 1,970).

 Based on these factors, the Company's management believes that the COVID-19 pandemic has had it's impact on the profitability of the Company, only due to fair value of investments in mutual fund, however, this is expected to be temporary.
-Therefore, if the COVID-19 pandemic situation prolongs for a longer period of time or lockdown restrictions are re-imposed due to second / third wave this may impact the profitability of the Company in view of the reduction in unrealised fair value in investments in mutual fund compared to past period.
 The Company's management continues to monitor the situation closely and will modify its strategy based on the prevalent situation as may be required.